emmanuel-hartman/supervisedDL-SRVFdistances/README.md

 # Trained Networks

 In the data folder we include two networks, defined and trained in our framework.
-The first, called *Model_Synthetic1.h5* is trained on open, real valued functions discretized at 100 points from our Synthetic I data set.
+The first, called *Model_Synthetic1.h5* is trained on open, real valued functions discretized at 90 points from our Synthetic I data set.
 Model_Synthetic1 was trained for 500 epochs with parameters trainsize=10000 and reparamn=10.
 We plot the mean squared error of this model on the training data as well as on unseen testing data.
+The second, called *Model_Kimia.h5* is trained on closed, 2-dimensional curves discretized at 100 points from the Kimia dataset.
+Model_Kimia was trained for 50 epochs with parameters trainsize=10000 and reparamn=10.

 |<img src="Data/LossPlot.png" width="450" height="450"> <img src="Data/LossPlot2D.png" width="450" height="450">|
 |:--:|